Welcome to THE GUITAR PRACTICE by Guy Pople of Lytham St Annes Guitar Shop (www.lsaguitars.com).

 Consolidating Shapes

-Barry Harris Lessons
+Barry Harris at the Lincoln

 Juxtapositon